smitelli/cosmodoc/src/content/topics/hint-sheet/index.md

 ### How to Earn Extra Points

-* There are three secret 50,000 point bonuses you can earn in _Cosmo_: 1) Jump on ten creatures and/or barrels/baskets without touching the ground.
+* There are three secret 50,000 point bonuses you can earn in _Cosmo_: 1) Jump on ten creatures and/or barrels/baskets [sic; barrels/baskets do not contribute to this bonus] without touching the ground.
 2) Blow up 15 Eye Plants on a level.
 3) Jump on all the barrels and baskets on a level.
 * Blow up the hint globes to get 12800 points.
 * Grabbing a power up module (which adds to your health) while you are already at full health will earn you 12800 pts.
 * Jumping on a falling parachute creature is 12800 pts.